arve0/master/thesis.md

 ```

 As seen in [@lst:equalize], the image is first normalized. `images_minimum` and
-`images_maximum` is found by selecting the median of respectively minimum and
+`images_maximum` was found by selecting the median of respectively minimum and
 maximum intensity of all images.
 Normalizing to the same range for all images
-is prefered to trusting local minimum and maximum which can give considerable
+is prefered to using local minimum and maximum which can give considerable
 differences to normalization between images.

 `intensity_profile` is a curve fit for one of the background rows in a selected